CianHub/issue-tracker/README.md

 Before beginning development on the site, several user stories were created to determine who a visitor to the site could be and what they might want from the site:

-- "As a user I want to be able to create tickets for bugs/features, upvote and view existing tickets, see how many hours are spent working on bugs/features per day/week/month and see what the highest voted tickets are”
+- "As a user I want to be able to create tickets for bugs/features, upvote and view existing tickets, see how many hours are spent working on bugs/features per day/week/month and see what the highest voted tickets are.”

 - "As a customer, I want to be able to see where my money is going and the progress being made on the project.
 I also want to be able to have a say on the direction of the product and see what other customers think."